Q-Jack-core/qbtc-desktop/README.md

 1. Launch the Q-BTC Desktop Miner.
 2. Enter your Q-BTC Wallet Address (Coinbase Reward Target).
 3. Click **START MINING** to connect to the Stratum Pool and begin hashing.

+### ⚠️ Important: Receiving Mining Rewards
+Before starting the miner, ensure you enter your **real Q-BTC Wallet Address** (e.g., `qbtc1...`) in the "Pool Mining" tab, not an alias or name.
+Mining with a fake name or alias will result in permanently lost rewards.
+If you don't have a wallet yet, you can create one in the "Wallet Overview" tab.